 Urbanization and increases in impervious surfaces (hard, non-porous) are significant threats to the protection of high-quality drinking water sources & aquatic habitats.
-You can take many simple steps at home to protect our water supply.
-See "We All Have a Hand in Water Protection" featured inside for more information.
+You can take simple steps at home to protect our water supply.
+See "We All Have a Hand in Water Protection" featured inside to learn more.